Superhero (Falling in Reverse song)

 "Superhero" is a song by American rock band Falling in Reverse.
 It was released on July 10, 2017.
-The music video for the song had over 5 million views on YouTube.
-The song had over 10 million plays on Spotify.
 It was released as the fourth single from Falling in Reverse's fourth studio album, Coming Home.

 Background

 The single was written by Ronnie Radke, Christian Thompson and Stevie Aiello.
 The song is about a boy who cannot save the world if he cannot even save himself.
 The music video for the song is inspired by the Netflix series, "Stranger Things", and shows three children who suffer abuse and harassment by friends and family, come together to escape from this planet.